haxorplatform/nodews/README.md

 ### Overview

-NodeWS is a MVC based architecture for developing back-end services of different kinds.
+NodeWS is a Entity-Component based architecture for developing back-end services of different kinds.
+Also it offers MVC features as Components.

 ### Installation